 The flow-engine has a management thread that operates independent from the packet processing.
 This thread is called the flow-manager.
 This thread ensures that wherever possible and within the memcap.
 There will be 10000 flows prepared.

-In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-packet', 'pass-packet', 'reject', or 'ignore'.
+In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'pass-flow', 'bypass', 'reject', 'ignore'.